Japan government raises assessment of output, capex as economy expands

 TOKYO (Reuters) - The Japanese government raised its assessment of industrial production for the first time in a year in further evidence of an economy growing at a steady pace, thanks to a strong tailwind of upbeat external demand.

-That positive impulse to growth was also underscored by the government’s upgrade of capital expenditure, the first in six months and signalled booming earnings for Japan Inc.
+That positive impulse to growth was also underscored by the government’s upgrade of capital expenditure, the first in six months and signaled booming earnings for Japan Inc.

 The monthly economic report for December backs revised data earlier this month that showed the world’s third-biggest economy grew twice as fast as originally estimated in the third quarter, bolstered by a business spending splurge and buoyant exports.